EmaIvanovic/presentation/workshop.md

 #UI Client

-In this tutorial we will use Source Tree Git UI client, its available for mac and win
+In this tutorial we will use Source Tree Git UI client, its available for Mac and Win.

 ```
 https://www.sourcetreeapp.com/
 ```

-Beside Source Tree for win you can use Tortoise
+Beside Source Tree for win you can use Tortoise.

 ```
 https://tortoisegit.org/